-In the Bible “destruction” is not annihilation or extinction.
+In the Bible, “destruction” is not annihilation or extinction.
 The word connotes the idea of waste or ruin.
 People who are enemies of the cross end in ruin.
 They are not annihilated.
-At death they do not slip into an eternal unconsciousness.
-They continue to exist but they wreck the quality of life either in time or eternity.
+At death, they do not slip into eternal unconsciousness.
+They continue to exist, but they wreck the quality of life either in time or eternity.
 They know nothing of God’s quality of life.
 Their end is more than termination; it is a state of moral ruin.
 “Destruction” essentially has to do with separation from God.

 “Whose god is their belly”